compendio/goldbug-manual/README.md

-Of course every user in GoldBug can be his
+Of course every user in GoldBug can set his

-set individual key size,
+- individual key size,
-the " cipher ",
+- the "cipher",
-the " hashtype ",
+- the "hashtype",
-furthermore " iteration count ",
+- furthermore "iteration count",
-and the cryptographic salt length
+- and the cryptographic salt length
-.. there are often typical parameters for key creation and encryption.
+.. which are often typical parameters for key creation and encryption.

-The advantage is that every user can define this individually for themselves.
-Other applications - even open-source applications - hardly allow the user to determine these key values ​​for the encryption process itself.
+The advantage is that every user can define this individually for himself.
+Other applications - even open-source applications - hardly create for the user this choice, to determine these key values for the encryption process itself.